Theodorick Bland (judge): Family

 John Hesselius painted a portrait of Bland's mother, Sarah Fitzhugh Bland, in 1767.
 It is the only signed work by Hesselius for which there is a record of the value of the commission: £20 and sixteen shillings.
 The Maryland Historical Society eventually received the portrait from Chancellor Bland's great-grandsons in 1945.

+Theodorick Bland was cousin to Lucy Fitzhugh, the mother of George Fitzhugh.
+Their common grandfather was Colonel Henry Fitzhugh (1723-1783), the father of Sarah Fitzhugh Bland, who likewise commissioned a portrait by John Hesselius in 1751.

 Between 1828 and 1845, Bland purchased a 300-acre farm owned by John Crompton Weems and known as "LaGrange"; under his ownership, the property became known as "Blandair".
 Sarah Bland Mayo inherited the property upon her father's death and eventually gave the property to her daughter, Sarah Mayo Gaither, as a wedding present in 1857.